-You must complete an enrollment/change of status form and give it to your employer or group.
-We must receive notice from your employer or group within 30 days of when a dependent or spouse is removed from your coverage and within 31 days of when a dependent or spouse is added.
-Any coverage changes take effect on the date of the event.
+If you purchased your coverage off the Marketplace, we must receive notice from you within 60 days of when a dependent or spouse is removed from coverage, and within 60 days of when a dependent or spouse is added.
+Contract changes take effect as of the date of the event.